FoxsterDev/MyBlogMaterials/Draft/HowToMakeSafierMobileReleases/HowToMakeSafierMobileReleases.md

 - Other options with excluding resubmit to store from your release process as much as possible.

 First of all I recommend to  understand for you what is high risked release and less risked release.
-For instance *high risked release* could include new major Unity version or Firebase update.
+For instance *high risked release* could include new  Unity version.
 You are not able to test the change on all target devices with full OS combinations.
 And it is not possible to disable part of native sdk remotely.
 In this case only production test will give you understanding about stability of the release.
 **But how to decrease or fully avoid an impact of changes on your most valuable target audience ?**

-I recommend to separate technical and non technical changes into different releases to avoid mixing a lot of changes about everything into one release.
+I recommend to separate technical and non technical changes into different releases to avoid mixing a lot of changes for big period of development into one release.
 If you will see bad results in your tracked KPI for a new release it would be definitely hard to find a root cause.
 Is it an issue with new UI or there a technical issue with pushes that freeze devices?
 Also it is good practice to make regular releases 2 per month or more.
 Decreasing size of new changes in one release wll reduce a chance to get unclear trouble in production and will increase speed to diagnostic it and apply action items.